 The Winter Term is scheduled between the two regular terms for special academic programs, research symposiums and other activities.
 The Summer Term bridges the end of the Spring Term and the beginning of the next Fall Term.
 Most students do not need to attend the Winter and Summer terms.

-For the dates of term classes, study breaks, examination periods, public holidays, etc., see Provisional Calendar Dates for the 2017-18 Academic Year (pdf format).
+For the dates of term classes, study breaks, examination periods, public holidays, etc., see Calendar Dates for the 2017-18 Academic Year (pdf format).